Vedant62/Vedant62/README.md

 - 🌱 I’m currently learning **Flutter, Firebase, React and TypeScript**

-- 💬 I am exploring linux systems (I like it) and curious to learn more about **some arduino stuff and cybersecurity.**
+- 💬 I am exploring linux systems (I like it so far) and curious to learn more about **some arduino stuff and cybersecurity.**

 - ⚡ Fun fact **I mix up pair of socks for a change.**